cloudfoundry/summit-training-classes/operator/site/content/labs/monitoring.md

 title: Monitoring
 ---

-The Loggregator Firehose plugin for the Cloud Foundry Command Line Interface (cf CLI) allows Cloud Foundry (CF) administrators access to the output of the Loggregator Firehose, which includes logs and metrics from all CF components.
+The **CF Top** plugin for the Cloud Foundry Command Line Interface (cf CLI) allows Cloud Foundry (CF) users access to the output of the Loggregator Firehose to view metrics based on the user's privelidges.
+Users with administrative privilege can view metrics from all CF components while non-administrative users will only see metrics from the orgs and spaces they have been assigned.

-Connecting to the Loggregator Firehose requires either running the nozzle plugin as the default admin user or as a user which has been assigned additional admin scopes.

-In this exercise you will install the plugin to gain access to all logs and metrics.
-You will also modify the user you created in a prior lab to be able to successfully run the nozzle plugin.
+In this exercise you will install the CF Top plugin to gain access to all metrics.
+You will also modify the user you created in a prior lab to be able to successfully run the plugin.
 This exercise was selected as it does not require external tools.

 ## Installing the Plugin